Business confidence plunge: ASB predicts big rate drop

-ASB economists say the latest gloomy business confidence means the Reserve Bank will need to cut interest rates two more times this year.
+ASB economists say the latest gloomy business confidence survey means the Reserve Bank will need to cut interest rates two more times this year- with a cut in August now "a done deal."

-"With economic momentum continuing to slow, we now expect the RBNZ will cut the OCR twice more, in August and November, bringing the Official Cash Rate (OCR) to 1 per cent," ASB said.
+"With economic momentum continuing to slow, we now expect the RBNZ will cut the OCR twice more, in August and November, bringing the Official Cash Rate (OCR) to 1 per cent," ASB economist Jane Turner said.

 The bank has already cut once this year taking New Zealand's official cash rate to a record low 1.5 per cent.